Site founded Sept. 1, 2000. We passed 2 million page views on October 4, 2007

 (Hotel Sedro)

 This is the architect's drawing of Hotel Sedro.
 We do not have an actual photo of it but we hope that a reader will have one in an old scrapbook.
 The Sedro Land & Improvement Co. partnership headed by Norman Kelley and Junius Brutus Alexander designed it as a 3-story luxury hotel, with gravity flush toilets, possibly the first ones in the county.
 It was located on the west side of Third street, about where the high school gymnasium stands now.
 The Pioneer Block of businesses stood across the street where the present high school was built in 1911.
-That were the nucleus of new-Sedro and businesses such as Bingham Bank and Holland Drugs burned in 1894 when the hotel was nearly destroyed by fire.
+That was the nucleus of new-Sedro and businesses such as Bingham Bank and Holland Drugs burned in 1894 when the hotel was nearly destroyed by fire.
 Alexander donated the former hotel-lots for the site of the Carnegie Library, which opened on Oct.
 28, 1915, and was torn down in 1963 for the gymnasium.
 That decision is still debated in hindsight as being one of the worst in Sedro-Woolley history.

 The hotel was meant to house visitors and investors to the booming town of Sedro.
 The depot for the Seattle Lake Shore & Eastern Railway was located west from the hotel, about where the western end of the high school football field is.
 There were even plans afoot to compete for the county seat, but hopes were dashed for that in the election of 1892.
 But the real problem for the hotel was that P.A.
 Woolley was already building his company town ten blocks northwest and when three trains finally crossed there, both the SLS&E depot and the Hotel Sedro were doomed.
 The final nail in the coffin of new-Sedro and the hotel came with the nationwide financial panic of 1893, which led to a Depression that greatly reduced production and trade in most of the Northwest for the next three years.
 Within a year of being built in 1890 the hotel went bankrupt and in 1897 it burned to the ground.